 Healthcare

 Finland has one of the best healthcare systems in the world, offering universal healthcare to all residents, including expats.
 The country has a mix of public and private healthcare, with primary care available through government health centers and specialized hospital services.
-Expats are required to register for Finnish health insurance if they plan to stay long-term but private healthcare options are available for those who want quicker access or additional services.
+Expats are required to register for Finnish health insurance if they plan to stay long-term, but private healthcare options are available for those who want quicker access to additional services.

 Education

-Daycare is heavily subsidized by the government and is calculated based on income, costing a maximum of โฌ342 per month for full-time daycare, as opposed to a market-based economy like the US, with an average cost of $840.
+economy like the US, with an average cost of $840.
 Generally, Finland’s education system is great.
 Many international schools offerย English-language curricula, making it easy for children to integrate into the educational system.
 Higher education in Finland is also free for EU residents and offers a range of English-language programs for international students.

 Cost of living